ronefel/moodle-mod_googlemeet/README.md

 The GNU GENERAL PUBLIC LICENSE.
 Please see [License File](LICENSE) for more information.

-©2018 Google LLC All rights reserved.
+> ©2018 Google LLC All rights reserved.<br/>
-Google Meet and the Google Meet logo are registered trademarks of Google LLC.
+> Google Meet and the Google Meet logo are registered trademarks of Google LLC.